 Site 2.
-West of former Bridge of Weir Hospital, Quarriers Village (1): Proposed development for housing. - + - 0 0 0 0 P - 0 Negative impact on biodiversity, flora and fauna due to development of greenfield site.
-Positive impact on population and human health due to development for housing.
-Positive impact on population and numar health due to provision of new housing.
+West of former Bridge of Weir Hospital, Quarriers Village (1): Proposed - + - 0 0 0 0 P - 0 Negative impact on biodiversity, flora and fauna due to development of greenfield site. development for housing.
+Positive impact on population and human health due to provision of new housing.
 Negative impact on soil due to contamination from development.
 Potential negative impact on landscape from development of greenfield site.
 Mitigation would be expected to protect or replace any important species, habitats and soils.
 Sympathetic development and landscaping would minimise landscape impacts.
 Impacts would be long term and difficult to reverse.

-Site 3.
-West of former Bridge of Weir Hospital, Quarriers Village (2): Proposed Jevelopment for housing. - + - - 0 0 0 Negative impact on biodiversity, flora and fauna from development of greenfield site. development for housing.
+This site is not being included in the Propo osed LD Ρ. Site 3.
+West of former Bridge of Weir Hospital, Quarriers Village (2): Proposed - + - - 0 0 0 Ρ- 0 Negative impact on biodiversity, flora and fauna from development of greenfield site. development for housing.
 Positive impact on population and human health due to provision of new housing.
 Negative impact on soil through contamination from development.

+flood,

-Negative impact on water environment as site is known to flood, Potential negative impact on landscape from developmen of greenfield site
+Negative impact on water environment as site is known to

+Potential negative impact on landscape from development of greenfield site

-Main Issues Chapter 8: ENVIRONMENTAL ISSUES BFF PHH S WE CF MA СН L IR BFF Biodiversity, Flora and CH Cultural Heritage Fauna Assessment of Suggested PHH Population, Human and L Landscape Health Development Sites S Soil IR Inter-Relationship WE Water Environment CF Climatic Factors MA Material Assets
+Main Issues Chapter 8: ENV RON IMEN ITAL ISSUES BFF PHH S WE CF MA СН L IR BFF Biodiversity, Flora and CH Cultural Heritage Fauna Assessment of Suggested PHH Population, Human and L Landscape Health Development Sites S Soil IR Inter-Relationship WE Water Environment CF Climatic Factors MA Material Assets